-NINETEENTH-CENTURY PAINTING.
-(Arch.
-427) Spring term.
-Credit three hours.
+WEST EUROPEAN PAINTING (Arch.
+426, 427).
+Throughout the year.
+Credit three hours a term.
 Not open to freshmen.
 M W F 11.
 Mr. FINLAYSON.

 PRACTICE OF ART

 For courses in the practice of art which may be elected by students in the College of Arts and Sciences, see the Announcement of the College of Architecture; these courses may not be counted in the ninety required hours of Arts courses.